 Section 6.1 of the ST, FIA_PMG_EXT.1 states that the TOE supports the local definition of users with corresponding passwords.
-The passwords can be composed of any combination of upper and lower-case letters, numbers, and special characters as listed in the SFR.
-Minimum password length is configurable by the Authorized Administrator, between 1 to 127 characters for FTD and 8 and 127 for FMC.
+The passwords can be composed of any combination of upper and lower-case letters, numbers, and special characters as listed in the SFR (FXOS passwords do not support "=" or "\$" characters).
+Minimum password length is settable by the Authorized Administrator, and support passwords of 8 to 32 characters (FTD and FMC) and 8 to 127 characters (FXOS) when "enforce-strong-password" option is enabled in security scope.
 Password composition rules specifying the types and number of required characters that comprise the password are settable by the Authorized Administrator.
 Passwords can be configured with a maximum lifetime, configurable by the Authorized Administrator.
 New passwords can be required to contain a minimum of 4-character changes from the previous password.